James Fisher-Harris: 2022

 In round 21 of the 2022 NRL season, Fisher-Harris was sent to the sin bin for a dangerous high tackle in Penrith's victory over Canberra.

 Fisher-Harris played 23 games for Penrith throughout the year including the 2022 NRL Grand Final victory over Parramatta.
-The following day at the post grand final celebrations, Fisher-Harris said “I just want to say Parra are our sons, Right here right now that’s just a fact".
+The following day at the post grand final celebrations, Fisher-Harris said “I just want to say Parra are our sons, Right here right now that's just a fact".
 Fisher-Harris said this in relation to teammate Jarome Luai declaring before and after the grand final that Penrith were Parramatta's "Daddy".

 In October he was named in the New Zealand squad for the 2021 Rugby League World Cup.

 In November he was named in the 2021 RLWC Team of the Tournament.

 2023

 On 18 February, Fisher-Harris played in Penrith's 13-12 upset loss to St Helens RFC in the 2023 World Club Challenge.

+Fisher-Harris played 23 matches for Penrith in the 2023 NRL season including the clubs 26-24 victory over Brisbane in the 2023 NRL Grand Final as Penrith won their third straight premiership.

+On 6 December, Fisher-Harris was presented with the Golden Boot award, recognised as the best international player for the year after captaining New Zealand to winning the inaugural Pacific Championships, including a record 30-0 victory over Australia in the final.
+He became the first prop to receive the award.

+2024

+On 24 February, Fisher-Harris played in Penrith's 2024 World Club Challenge final loss against Wigan.

+On 17 April, Fisher-Harris was granted a release from his Penrith contract on compassionate grounds and signed a four-year deal with the New Zealand Warriors, starting in 2025.

+Fisher-Harris played 23 matches for Penrith in the 2024 NRL season.
+On 6 October, he won the 2024 NRL Grand Final with the Penrith club, the fourth consecutive premiership victory for the side.

+2025

+In round 1 of the 2025 NRL season, Fisher-Harris made his club debut for New Zealand in their 30-8 loss against Canberra.
+In round 27, Fisher-Harris scored the fastest try in NRL history, scoring nine seconds into the game during New Zealand's match against Manly.

+Fisher-Harris played 19 matches with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
+They were eliminated by Penrith in the first week of the finals.